NASWA Integrity Center Research Assistant

 Work Location and Travel

-It is desirable for employees to reside within a commutable distance to NASWA’s offices in Washington D.C., however, The Integrity Center is a virtual organization and this position will primarily work remotely from home.
-Travel requirements for the position could be 10-15 percent of time per year.
-NASWA will provide all IT equipment required for work outside NASWA’s offices.
+The Integrity Center is a virtual organization and this position will primarily work remotely from home.
+Travel requirements for the position could be 10-15 percent of the time per year.
+NASWA will provide all IT and related equipment required for work outside NASWA’s offices.